Lercher/CocoR/Readme.md

 ## Known Bugs

-* The switch optimization, used with 5+ alternatives, has to be implemented contravariantly in base types.
-  It is currently covariant, which is wrong.
-  -> Testable example missing.
-Fix missing.

 * 'set' array related methods caclulate based on non inheritance aware tables at parse time.
   This could probably be moved to compiler